moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 Flash Reports use [this template](https://gitlab.com/gitlab-com/gl-security/security-operations/threat-intelligence-public/resources/threat-intelligence-templates/-/blob/main/.gitlab/issue_templates/flash_report.md?ref_type=heads).

-#### Threat Briefings
+#### Threat Insights

-Threat Briefings offer regular, high-level updates on the evolving threat landscape.
+Threat Insights offer regular, high-level updates on the evolving threat landscape.
 They highlight the most relevant trends, actors, and campaigns that could affect GitLab in the coming weeks or months.

 These reports help team members stay informed, vigilant, and prepared.

-Recommendations linked to Threat Briefings are not as time-sensitive as those from a Flash Report.
+Recommendations linked to Threat Insights are not as time-sensitive as those from a Flash Report.
 They are leveraged for activities like:

 - Product roadmap and prioritization
 - Standard iterations to security controls and detection capabilities
 - Training on security awareness and job-specific skills
 - Purchasing decisions and vendor evaluations

-Threat Briefings are produced monthly using [this template](https://gitlab.com/gitlab-com/gl-security/security-operations/threat-intelligence-public/resources/threat-intelligence-templates/-/blob/main/.gitlab/issue_templates/threat_briefing.md?ref_type=heads) and include a live presentation with a Q&A session.
+Threat Insights are produced monthly using [this template](https://gitlab.com/gitlab-com/gl-security/security-operations/threat-intelligence-public/resources/threat-intelligence-templates/-/blob/main/.gitlab/issue_templates/threat_insights.md?ref_type=heads) and include a live presentation with a Q&A session.

 ### Threat Actor Tracking